Eomys/pyleecan-doc/code.contribution.rst

 Code contribution
 ##################

 Welcome to the PYLEECAN code contributing guidelines.
-On this page we will define the different steps you may follow to contribute to the code:
+On this page we will define the different steps you can follow to contribute to the code:

 - **First step: talk about it**